hjamal3/15-466-f20-base1/README.md

 Author: Haidar Jamal

 Design:   In this game there are 3 AIs that chase you around.
 Make it to the goal before they make it to you.
+Also blow them up if you need to.
 The pursuit strategy is naive but the enemy is fast, so move fast!

 Screen Shot: